 Waiting too long to mull it over can cost you.
 If you were fortunate enough to find a particular deal, plenty of other thrifty flyers probably have as well.
 Grab it before someone else steals it from under you.

-It may not happen often, but airlines do make mistakes.
+It may not happen often, but airlines do make mistakes, even the largest of them.
 If a low price was posted by accident, go ahead and try to buy it.

 They may not always honor a price that was posted in error, but you might get lucky.
 Either way, if you wait too long, the mistake will likely be corrected before you can give it a chance.